ClickHouse/ClickHouse/docs/en/operations/workload-scheduling.md

 ## Workload hierarchy (SQL only) {#workloads}

 Defining resources and classifiers in XML could be challenging.
 ClickHouse provides SQL syntax that is much more convenient.
 All resources that were created with `CREATE RESOURCE` share the same structure of the hierarchy, but could differ in some aspects.
-Every workload created with `CREATE WORKLOAD` maintain a few automatically created scheduling nodes for every resource.
+Every workload created with `CREATE WORKLOAD` maintains a few automatically created scheduling nodes for every resource.
 A child workload can be created inside another parent workload.
 Here is the example that defines exactly the same hierarchy as XML configuration above:

 ```sql
 CREATE RESOURCE network_write (WRITE DISK s3)